nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 The proposed undo/redo mechanism is facilitated by `VersionedLibrary`.
 It extends `Library` with an undo/redo history, stored internally as an `libraryStateList` and `currentStatePointer`.
 Additionally, it implements the following operations:

-* `VersionedLibrary#commit()` — Saves the current address book state in its history.
+* `VersionedLibrary#commit()` — Saves the current Library state in its history.
-* `VersionedLibrary#undo()` — Restores the previous address book state from its history.
+* `VersionedLibrary#undo()` — Restores the previous Library state from its history.
-* `VersionedLibrary#redo()` — Restores a previously undone address book state from its history.
+* `VersionedLibrary#redo()` — Restores a previously undone Library state from its history.

 These operations are exposed in the `Model` interface as `Model#commitLibrary()`, `Model#undoLibrary()` and `Model#redoLibrary()` respectively.

 Given below is an example usage scenario and how the undo/redo mechanism behaves at each step.

 Step 1.
 The user launches the application for the first time.
-The `VersionedLibrary` will be initialized with the initial address book state, and the `currentStatePointer` pointing to that single address book state.
+The `VersionedLibrary` will be initialized with the initial library state, and the `currentStatePointer` pointing to that single Library state.

 ![UndoRedoState0](images/UndoRedoState0.png)

 Step 2.
-The user executes `delete 5` command to delete the 5th person in the address book.
-The `delete` command calls `Model#commitAddressBook()`, causing the modified state of the address book after the `delete 5` command executes to be saved in the `addressBookStateList`, and the `currentStatePointer` is shifted to the newly inserted address book state.
+The user executes `delete 5` command to delete the 5th bookmark in the library.
+The `delete` command calls `Model#commitLibrary()`, causing the modified state of the Library after the `delete 5` command executes to be saved in the `libraryStateList`, and the `currentStatePointer` is shifted to the newly inserted Library state.

 ![UndoRedoState1](images/UndoRedoState1.png)

 Step 3.
-The user executes `add n/David …​` to add a new person.
-The `add` command also calls `Model#commitAddressBook()`, causing another modified address book state to be saved into the `addressBookStateList`.
+The user executes `add n/Hobbit …​` to add a new bookmark.
+The `add` command also calls `Model#commitLibrary()`, causing another modified library state to be saved into the `libaryStateList`.

 ![UndoRedoState2](images/UndoRedoState2.png)

-<div markdown="span" class="alert alert-info">:information_source: **Note:** If a command fails its execution, it will not call `Model#commitAddressBook()`, so the address book state will not be saved into the `addressBookStateList`.
+<div markdown="span" class="alert alert-info">:information_source: **Note:** If a command fails its execution, it will not call `Model#commitLibrary()`, so the library state will not be saved into the `libraryStateList`.

 </div>

 Step 4.
-The user now decides that adding the person was a mistake, and decides to undo that action by executing the `undo` command.
-The `undo` command will call `Model#undoAddressBook()`, which will shift the `currentStatePointer` once to the left, pointing it to the previous address book state, and restores the address book to that state.
+The user now decides that adding the bookmark was a mistake, and decides to undo that action by executing the `undo` command.
+The `undo` command will call `Model#undoLibraryk()`, which will shift the `currentStatePointer` once to the left, pointing it to the previous library state, and restores the library to that state.

 ![UndoRedoState3](images/UndoRedoState3.png)

-<div markdown="span" class="alert alert-info">:information_source: **Note:** If the `currentStatePointer` is at index 0, pointing to the initial AddressBook state, then there are no previous AddressBook states to restore.
-The `undo` command uses `Model#canUndoAddressBook()` to check if this is the case.
+<div markdown="span" class="alert alert-info">:information_source: **Note:** If the `currentStatePointer` is at index 0, pointing to the initial Library state, then there are no previous Library states to restore.
+The `undo` command uses `Model#canUndoLibrary()` to check if this is the case.
 If so, it will return an error to the user rather
 than attempting to perform the undo.

 </div>